albertintech/apai/docs/congress/cmf/fema/house-member-guide.md

 ### The Two-Year Reality

 Under single implementation, every current member serving in a qualifying state faces multi-member districts at the First FEMA Election (~2032).
-There is no phased transition, no optional participation period, and no incumbent protection mechanism beyond Title VI's compensation provisions and STAR-PR's mathematical threshold.
+There is no phased transition, no optional participation period, and no incumbent protection mechanism beyond Title VI's enhanced staff resources and competitive benefits and STAR-PR's mathematical threshold.

 | Current Status | First FEMA Election Impact | Preparation Window |
 |---------------|---------------------------|-------------------|